Management Structure

 Rinnai established a Nomination Advisory Committee and a Compensation Advisory Committee comprising a majority of outside independent directors and chaired by outside directors as advisory bodies to the Board of Directors to ensure a higher degree of objectivity and transparency in the process of determining nominations and compensation for senior management and directors.
 Nominations and compensation of directors and executive officers are discussed by the respective advisory committee, with a finaldecision made by the Board of Directors.

-Remuneration for Directors and Audit & Supervisory Board Members (Fiscal 2025)
+Remuneration for Directors and Audit & Supervisory Board Members

 | Category | Total Remuneration (Millions of yen) |